leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

 Max Distance
    When the "pressure stylus" icon button to the right is enabled, this is the maximum distance between source and destination to get a successful mapping.
-   If a destination item cannot find a source one within that range, then it will get no transferred data.
+   If a destination element cannot find a source one within that range, then it will get no transferred data.

    This allows to transfer a small sub-detailed mesh onto a more complete one (e.g. from a "hand" mesh towards a "full body" one).

 Ray Radius
-   The starting ray radius to use when `Ray Casting <https://en.wikipedia.org/wiki/Ray_casting>` against vertices or edges.
+   The starting ray radius to use when `Ray Casting <https://en.wikipedia.org/wiki/Ray_casting>`__ against vertices or edges.
 When transferring data between meshes Blender performs a series of ray casts to generate mappings.
-Blender starts with a ray with the radius defined here, if that does not return a hit than the radius is progressively increased until a positive hit or a limit is reached.
+Blender starts with a ray with the radius defined here, if that does not return a hit then the radius is progressively increased until a positive hit or a limit is reached.

    This property acts as an accuracy/performance control;
    using a lower ray radius will be more accurate however, might take longer if Blender has to progressively increase the limit.